-This post aims to share our experience setting up our deep learning server – thanks nvidia for the two Titan X Pascal! 🙂 The text is divided in two parts: bringing the pieces together, and install TensorFlow.
+This post aims to share our experience setting up our deep learning server – thanks to NVidia for the two Titan X Pascal, but also thanks to the Maria de Maeztu Research Program for the machine ! 🙂 The text is divided in two parts: bringing the pieces together, and install TensorFlow.
 Let’s start!

 Part 1: Bringing the pieces together